mhendrey/triton-translation-tutorial/README.md

 file.

 ### FastText Language Identification
-This will be the simplest of the config.pbtxt files since the model will expect just a single string be sent to it and it will return a single string.
+The model will expect just a single string be sent to it and it will return two strings, the language identified and the script.
+For Seamless, we only need the language id, but some other use case may need both.
 This model is tiny, fast, and doesn't need a GPU.

 Let's review the different parts of the file.
 We start with the required name and backend fields.
 For this whole tutorial, we use the Python backend.
 We specify